Saurabh24197/NPC_StatePattern/README.md

 # NPC_StatePattern
-NPC Statepattern is a State based AI that was implemented from GTGDS3, to Expunge!
+NPC Statepattern is a State based AI that was implemented from GTGDS3, to Expunge!<br/>
-The NPC's perform different actions as defined from their behaviour Scripts.
+The NPC's perform different actions as defined from their behaviour Scripts.<br/>
 The NPC's are able to perform Melee as well as Ranged Attacks.

 ## Contents
-These are the different modules that work for the NPC, to handle their behaviour and manage the components attached to their GameObject.
+These are the different modules that work for the NPC,<br/> to handle their behaviour and manage the components attached to their GameObject.

 ### NPC_Master.cs
 ```